ashki23/HPC-notes/spack.md

 sharing HPC software stacks.
 Spack helps installing software with much less efforts.
 It is a very simple and efficient way for installing packages with cumbersome structures and lots of dependencies.
-Spack is an open source package manger and developing and maitaining by community of HPC developers.
+Spack is an open source package manger and developing and maintaining by community of HPC developers.

 To learn more about Sapck review: